babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

   type: local
 ```

-> **Security Tip 🔒**: Make sure to securely store this information, particularly
+> **🔒 Security Tip**: Make sure to securely store this information, particularly
-> your address and private key details.
-Losing access to these credentials would
+> your private key details.
+Losing access to the private key would
-> mean losing control of your validator and any staked funds.
+> mean losing control of your validator.

+Before creating a validator, you will need sufficient BBN tokens.
+For instructions
+on obtaining BBN tokens, see the [Get Funds section](../babylon-node/README.md#get-funds)
+in the Node Setup Guide.

 #### 3.1.1 Get Funds